GWSoftwareTools/VertexCover/README.md

 # Vertex cover solver

-Reads in an undirected graph with no multiple edges per two vertices.
+Reads in an undirected graph with no multiple edges between any vertices.
 Calculates the minimum number of vertices you need to cover every edges at least once with a vertex. ([Vertex cover problem](https://en.wikipedia.org/wiki/Vertex_cover "Wikipedia"))

 ---